 You can see our full calibration settings here.

 The Sony A80CJ has a black frame insertion feature to try to improve the appearance of motion.
 It can flicker at 60Hz or 120Hz; the photo above is with the 60Hz flicker, and you can see the 120Hz flicker here.
-Note that the BFI scoring is based on the frequencies at which it flickers and not the actual performance.

 The Sony A80CJ removes 24p judder from any source, which helps with the appearance of motion in movies.
 There are different settings needed for native apps and 60p/i sources, which you can learn about here.

 The Sony A80J supports variable refresh rate technology to reduce screen tearing.
-It works without issue on the Xbox Series X for a tear-free gaming experience.
+It works without issue on the Xbox Series X and PS5 for a tear-free gaming experience.
 It's also G-SYNC compatible, but there are some issues with it.
 It's tear-free with 4k @ 120Hz signals from the NVIDIA RTX 3060 graphics card, but the screen flickered black at times like the Sony A90J OLED.
 Still, there wasn't any screen tearing in Destiny 2 with a 4k @ 120Hz signal, so it does its job at reducing screen tearing when it works properly.

 The Sony A80J supports most resolutions on the Xbox Series X. It can't do 4k @ 120Hz on the Xbox while 'Enhanced Format (Dolby Vision)' is enabled, so you either have to choose between 4k @ 120Hz games without Dolby Vision or 4k @ 60Hz with it.